Skip to content

 Why Your Small Business Website Needs a 2024 Refresh

-In today's competitive digital landscape, your website serves as the shopfront for your small business.
-Whether you're running a boutique restaurant in Shoreditch, a fitness studio in Manchester, or a retail shop in Birmingham, staying current with web design trends isn't just about looking modern—it's about meeting your customers' evolving expectations and improving your bottom line.
+Today, your website is the shopfront for your small business.
+Maybe you run a boutique restaurant in Shoreditch, a fitness studio in Manchester, or a retail shop in Birmingham.
+Keeping up with web design trends isn't just about looking modern.
+It's about meeting your customers' changing expectations and improving your bottom line.

-Recent studies show that 75% of users judge a company's credibility based on website design alone.
-For small businesses competing against larger corporations, a well-designed, trend-aware website can level the playing field and help you stand out in crowded markets.
+Recent studies show that 75% of users judge a company's credibility on website design alone.
+For small businesses competing with larger corporations, a well-designed, trend-aware website levels the playing field.
+It helps you stand out in crowded markets.

 Mobile-First Design: No Longer Optional

-With over 60% of web traffic now coming from mobile devices, designing for mobile first isn't just trendy—it's essential.
-This approach means starting your design process with the smallest screen size and working upwards, ensuring your site performs brilliantly on smartphones and tablets.
+Over 60% of web traffic now comes from mobile devices.
+So designing mobile first isn't just trendy.
+It's essential.
+Start your design with the smallest screen size and work upwards.
+This makes sure your site performs brilliantly on smartphones and tablets.

 Practical implementation: